Julpussar och stjärnsmällar

-Julpussar och stjärnsmällar ("Christmas Kisses and Loud Bangs") was the Sveriges Television's Christmas calendar in 1986.
+Julpussar och stjärnsmällar ("Christmas Kisses and Loud Bangs") is the Sveriges Television's Christmas calendar in 1986.

 Plot

 Based on Hans-Eric Hellberg's children's books, the story is set in and around the fictional Dalarna village of Busnäs in Sweden.

 Rerun

 The series was shown as a rerun at SVT 1 between 21 December 1992 – 28 January 1993.

 Video

 The series was released to DVD in 2010.